alphagov/gsp/docs/gds-supported-platform/bootstrapping-clusters.md

 * kubectl apply fails (e.g. inside the `cd-smoke-test` pipeline in Little Concourse) due to a control plane failure, control plane logs show it failed to connect to the `v1beta1.metrics.k8s.io` `APIService` in `kube-system`.

 In these cases, try deleting all pods from the namespace in question (e.g. `gds sandbox -c name-of-my-cluster kubectl delete -n my-namespace pod --all`).
 Stuff should be appearing in the logs of the namespace's ingressgateway pods' istio-proxy containers if it is receiving requests.

+* Clusters often come up in states with broken ingress, deleting the istio-ingressgateway pods usually fixes this, e.g. the following for Concourse/Grafana etc.: `gds sandbox -c name-of-my-cluster kubectl -n gsp-system delete pods -l app=istio-ingressgateway` - for the canary use the namespace named dynamically based on the name of your cluster followed by `-main`.
+* Clusters often come up in states with broken Concourse pipeline creation, deleting the pipeline-operator pod usually fixes this: `gds sandbox -c name-of-my-cluster kubectl -n gsp-system delete pod gsp-pipeline-operator-0`

 ## Process to delete a cluster